chabanstas/TestingAndCodeQuality/README.md

 This project uses EditorConfic to standardize text editor configuration.
 Visit http://editorconfig.org for details.

+This project uses ESlint to detect suspicious code in JavaScript files.
+Visit hhtps://eslint.org for details.

+To run eslint auto-fix press `Ctrl+Shift+P` and type `fix all auto-fixable Problems`.

 ### Debugging

 This project uses https://www.npmjs.com/package/debug for development logging.
 To start `nodemon` and enable logging: